Data Processing Agreement

 4. Personal Data Breach

 a.
 Notification.
-In accordance with Article 33 GDPR and LGPD, as applicable, Snap will notify the Data Controller without undue delay and, where feasible, no more than 72 hours after becoming aware of a Personal Data Breach.
+In accordance with Article 33 GDPR, UK GDPR and LGPD, as applicable, Snap will notify the Data Controller without undue delay and, where feasible, no more than 72 hours after becoming aware of a Personal Data Breach.
 Snap will also provide the Data Controller with a description of the Personal Data Breach, the type of data that was the subject of the Personal Data Breach, (to the extent known to Snap) the categories of data subjects affected, and other information required by applicable Data Protection Law, as soon as such information can be collected or otherwise becomes available, and Snap will cooperate with any reasonable request made by the Data Controller relating to the Personal Data Breach.

 b.
 Investigation.
 Snap agrees to immediately take action to investigate the Personal Data Breach, to identify, prevent, and mitigate the effects of any such Personal Data Breach, and with the Data Controller’s prior agreement, to carry out any recovery or other action necessary to remedy the Personal Data Breach.

 a.
 Authorized Subprocessors.
 The Data Controller specifically authorizes the engagement of Snap’s affiliates to process Customer Personal Data and the Data Controller generally authorizes the engagement of any other third parties as Subprocessors to process Customer Personal Data.

 b.
 Obligations of Subprocessor.
 In accordance with Article 28 (4) GDPR, UK GDPR and LGPD, as applicable, Snap will impose legally binding contract terms on each Subprocessor that are as restrictive as those contained in this Agreement.